-Approximately 68% of Aspire's revenues for the year ended June 30, 2021, were from state of Illinois government agencies.
+Approximately 69% and 68% of Aspire's revenues for the years ended June 30, 2022 and 2021, respectively, were from state of Illinois government agencies.
 A significant reduction in the level of this support, if this were to occur, could have a significant effect on Aspire's programs and activities.

-Amounts due from these agencies represent 53% of the total outstanding accounts receivable balance as of June 30, 2021.
+Amounts due from these agencies represent 76% and 53% of the total outstanding accounts receivable balance as of June 30, 2022 and 2021, respectively.

 Note 16.
-Compliance with Contracts or Restrictions
+Compliance With Contracts or Restrictions